Overview

 Final word

-There is no shame in starting “late” if you mark honestly once you start.
+For Cambridge mark Cambridge past papers, there is no shame in starting “late” if you mark honestly once you start.
 One well-marked paper beats four unchecked sprints.
 Start when topics exist — accelerate when exams approach.